ericzeyuzhang/exifcraft/packages/lightroom-plugin-v2/README.md

 - **Max Tokens**: Maximum response length

 ### Task Configuration
+The plugin provides 10 preset task templates that you can enable/disable and customize:

+**Core Tasks** (enabled by default):
-- **Title Task**: Generate concise image titles (50 characters max)
+- **Image Title**: Generate concise image titles (50 characters max)
-- **Description Task**: Create detailed image descriptions (200 characters max)
+- **Image Description**: Create detailed image descriptions (200 characters max)
-- **Keywords Task**: Extract relevant keywords/tags
+- **Keywords**: Extract relevant keywords/tags

+**Additional Tasks** (disabled by default):
+- **Location**: Identify and describe the location in the image
+- **Subject**: Identify the main subject or subjects in the image
+- **Photography Style**: Identify the photography style or genre
+- **Mood/Atmosphere**: Describe the mood or atmosphere of the image
+- **Technical Details**: Analyze technical aspects of the photograph

+**Custom Tasks**:
-- **Custom Task**: Define your own metadata generation task
+- **Custom Task 1 & 2**: Define your own metadata generation tasks

-- Each task can be enabled/disabled and customized with specific prompts and tag configurations
+Each task can be enabled/disabled with a checkbox and customized by editing the prompt text.
+The tags for each task are predefined and cannot be modified in the UI.

 ### General Options
 - **Base Prompt**: Template prompt sent to the AI model